Rubiksman78/MonikA.I/README.md

 ## :boom: Installation

-(Build is for Windows OS only, see `Python version` section for other OS)
+(Build is for Windows OS only, see `Python version` section down here for other OS)

 This version includes conversing with chatbots or full voicing of the game, the two modes might not be compatible so it is preferable to use them separetely.